System Design Space

 Recommendation

-Treat accessibility and localization as part of the design system and review checklist, not as work that can be delayed to a final polish sprint.
+Treat accessibility and localization as part of the design system and review criteria, not as work that can be delayed to final polish.

 Related chapters